pbodds/it3038c-scripts/project3/README.md

 ### Welcome to my third and final project!
 I will be organizing my project in this folder.

 This script will host a flask webpage on localhost 5000.
 The webpage will be a lyric search that will take an artist, song name and token to provide the lyrics to the song.
 For it to work correctly, the user will need to input a Genius client access token.
 The link for obtaining the token is found at: https://genius.com/api-clients.
+To run the script, download the dependencies and run the file with the template folder included in the folder you are running from.
+Open up a webpage and go to the URL http://localhost:5000/.

 ## Dependencies
 To ensure the script runs properly, make sure to install flask and lyricsgenius.

 `pip install flask`
 `pip install lyricsgenius`